OREJAH/Chest-x-rays-classification-for-pneumonia-detection/README.md

 ## * Tensorflow Dataset Object Creation

 The Tensorflow dataset API allows us to create customized and efficient input pipelines.
 The **Get_dataset** function is constructed, and it accepts three arguments: image paths, labels, and the state of processing, which is either training or not.
 Then, using the *convert_to_tensor* method, the list of paths and labels is turned into tensorflow tensors.
 Next, for each path and label, we build a dataset object using *from_tensor_slices* method.
-Then zip both
+Then zip the two dataset objects and apply random shuffle.